MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_03_Lab1_Ex2_Azure_Defender.md

     - Select the **Take action** tab or select the **Next: Take Action** button at the end of the page.

     - Review the *Take action* information.
-Notice the sections available to take action depending on the type of alert: Mitigate the threat, Prevent future attacks, Trigger automated response and Suppress similar alerts.
+Notice the sections available to take action depending on the type of alert: Inspect resource context, Mitigate the threat, Prevent future attacks, Trigger automated response and Suppress similar alerts.

 ## You have completed the lab.